IBMStreams/streamsx.documentation/docs/spl/atom/atom-apps.markdown

   file: atom-guide-1a-configure
   title: Configure Atom
 ---
-This development guide covers using the Atom editor to create and develop applications that are written in Streams Processing Language (SPL).
+This development guide covers how to use the Atom editor to create and develop applications that are written in Streams Processing Language (SPL).
 You can download the [Atom editor](https://atom.io) from the atom.io website.

 If you want to learn about Streams and SPL without setting up you own Streams environment, follow this guide.
 However, if you want to get started with Streams by using a local installation instead, see the [Getting Started with the Streams Quick Start Edition](/streamsx.documentation/docs/latest/qse-intro) page.

 Prerequisites
 -------------

-If you are completely new to Streams, read the [Basic Building Blocks](https://developer.ibm.com/streamsdev/docs/streams-quick-start-guide/#basic_building_blocks) on Streamsdev for a basic introduction.
+If you are completely new to Streams, you can read the [Basic Building Blocks](https://developer.ibm.com/streamsdev/docs/streams-quick-start-guide/#basic_building_blocks) on Streamsdev for a basic introduction.
 Then you can return to this guide to complete the following tasks:

 - Configure Atom for development.